rccglwpm/rccglwpm.github.io/README.md

 ## Licence

-Code in this starter is provided under the MIT Licence.
+Code in this starter is provided under the No Licence.
 Church names, logos, photographs, sermons and other ministry content remain subject to their respective ownership and permissions.
+All right reserved.